tjhowse/modbus4mqtt/README.md

 you can use cron every 5 min for yield data:
 ##### */5 * * * *  /etc/modbus4mqtt/autorunconfig

-you can use cron every 10 sec for power data  (one start more !)
+you can use cron every 10 sec for power data  (one start more/ not every Version)
 ##### */10 * * * * * /etc/modbus4mqtt/autorunpro

 both scripts use the servicefiles modbus4mqttconfig@ / modbusmqttpro@.service